 It is through this program that women realize that their current understandings of the world and their place in it have been limited by existing social structures.
 Most importantly, women learn to find their voice and realize their potential to affect societal change.

-Outreach is done through workshops, forums, guest speakers and cultural events scheduled throughout the year to address issues impacting communities at the local, state, regional, and federal levels.
-Topics include but are not limited to: immigration, environment, drugs and youth, impact of global economics on border communities, and much more.
+Outreach is done through workshops, forums, guest speakers, and cultural events scheduled throughout the year to address issues impacting communities at the local, state, regional, and federal levels.
+Topics include but are not limited to: immigration, environment, drugs and youth, the impact of global economics on border communities, and much more.
 Skits and “street” theater, field trips, participation in community events, and other types of interactive experiences are often utilized.

 ECONOMIC SELF-SUFFICIENCY (ESS)